In this article

 Business travel

-Many employees travel as a part of their job.
+Many employees travel as part of their job.
 Business travel can include trips to meet with customers, clients, prospects, suppliers, distributors, and other partners.
 It can also involve other types of business meetings, such as company retreats, all-hands meetings, networking events, conferences, and more.

 If your employees pay out of pocket to cover any travel costs, those are typically reimbursable as long as they meet the requirements outlined in your company’s travel reimbursement policy.
 Examples of business travel expenses can include: